Yichun, Jiangxi: Culture and tourism

 Yichun has abundant historical, cultural and natural tourism resources.
 Hongzhou Kiln, a famous kiln of the Tang dynasty, was first built during the Southern Dynasties (AD 420–589).
 Wucheng Site of the Shang dynasty was discovered in Yichun in 1973.
 Gezhao Mountain, situated in Zhangshu, is a famous Taoist mountain in China.
 It is also home to a number of ancient buildings.
 Tourists also visit the Guan Mountain Scenic Area, which is located at the juncture of Yifeng and Tonggu counties.
 The famous Mingyue (moon) Mountain gained its name from its shape like a bright crescent moon.
 Mingyue Shan can be accessed using the cable car taking to the top of the mountain.
 The area consists of over ten peaks which are all more than a thousand meters (about 3,281 feet) above sea level.
 It is also a national forest park comprising six tourist zones.
 Among them, the Yangshan Scenic Spot is an important birthplace of Buddhism in South China, and the Wentang Town, at the foot of the Mingyue Mountain, is known for hot springs teeming with selenium.

+Yichun Confucian Temple is a Confucian temple founded in 1143.